Tools

 ### Confirmation

 The `confirmation:` block configures whether the agent should ask the user for confirmation before executing a tool.
-This is particularly important for tools with side effects (e.g., executing a payment, deleting a record).
+This is particularly important for tools with side effects (for example. executing a payment, deleting a record).

 ```yaml theme={null}